Redocly/redocly-cli/docs/installation.md

 ### Docker

-To give the Docker container access to the OpenAPI definition files, you need to mount the containing directory as a volume.
-Assuming the OAS definition is rooted in the current working directory, the command will be the following:
+To give a Docker container access to your OpenAPI definition files, you need to mount the containing directory as a volume.
+Assuming the definition is rooted in the current working directory, the command to use is:

 ```shell Example with lint command
 docker run --rm -v $PWD:/spec redocly/openapi-cli lint petstore.yaml